ewang2002-sandbox/Winstreak/README.md

 # Winstreak
-Winstreak is a program designed to ensure you, the player, can maintain a winstreak in Hypixel's Bedwars mini-game.
+Winstreak is a program designed to ensure you, the player, can maintain a win-streak in Hypixel's Bedwars mini-game.

 ## Purpose
-Often times, players are put in a Bedwars lobby with a bunch of tryhards.
-A tryhard is essentially a player that puts all their effort into the game; in other words, the tryhard tries to end the game as fast as possible by destroying all the enemy beds and killing all players within a certain time period.
+Often, players are put in a Bedwars lobby with a bunch of tryhards.
+A tryhard is essentially a player that puts all their effort into the game; in other words, the tryhard tries to end the game as fast as possible by destroying all the enemy beds and killing all players within a certain time.

 Yes, Bedwars is designed to be a competitive game.
 However, there is a fine line between your generic player and the tryhard.
 Whereas the tryhard tries to win the game as soon as possible, the generic player plays the game to relax.

 My friends and I have often dealt with tryhards.
 Speaking from experience, it is not fun being in a game with a tryhard -- or worse, a team of tryhards.
+Not only does a team of tryhards end a game in less than 5 minutes (an average game lasts around 15-20 minutes), but some tryhards are extremely toxic, which doesn't help at all.

 ## How Does This Program Work?
 Given a screenshot, the program will parse all the names found in the player list (the list that shows up when you press `[TAB]`).
 After the names are parsed, the following happens.